scverse/scvi-tools/README.rst

 .. _setup.py: https://github.com/YosefLab/scVI/tree/master/setup.py

-4. Refer to `this Jupyter notebook`__ to see how to import datasets into scvi.
+4. Refer to `this Jupyter notebook`__ to see how to import datasets into scVI.

 .. __: https://github.com/YosefLab/scVI/tree/master/examples/scVI-data-loading.ipynb